ClaimingCookie5/apprenticeship_portfolio/README.md

 Credera is a consulting firm focused on strategy, innovation, data, and technology.
 As a part of Omnicom Precision Marketing Group, Credera's approximately 3000 consultants across the globe partner with clients ranging from FTSE 100 companies and public sector giants to emerging industry leaders from strategy to execution to create tangible business results.
 Credera's deep business acumen and technical expertise, combined with a deep dedication to building trusted relationships, unlock extraordinary business performance for their clients.
 Its mission is to make an extraordinary impact on its clients, people, and communities.
 Credera has 40 hour work week with 8 of those hours dedicated to personal development, which is heavily encouraged.
 You can use the 8 hours for taking exams, conferences,  and community projects.

+### My Role

+There are two positions that an DevOps engineer can fill at Credera, client work and bench work.

+Client work is fulfilling the clients needs based on what the Credera consultants have assessed the clients needs are, while on client I work as part of a team in an agile manner.
+Standups are held everyday, where team members provide updates on progress, issues blocking them, and whether work that has been undertaken is priority or not.
+A demo is held every two weeks for stake holders to view the progress made.

+Bench work is less formal, it is work between client work.
+Credera will find internal areas that need improving.
+Bench work can be as part of a small team, but generally solo work.
+Standups are held every Monday and Wednesday, demos are held once the ticket is complete.

+I have done bench work and at the moment I'm on client.

 ## Knowledge, Skills and Behaviours

 [:arrow_up: Table of Contents](#table-of-contents)